martinezmatias/guide/talent/career_development.md

 Juniors will usually be promoted from internships or hired at the end of their studies.

+ML extra: Junior Engineers should have basic experience of applying ML algorithms.
+Besides, they should be able to obtain superficial understanding of the papers.

 #### Engineer I

 Engineers (I) are able to work comfortably on small tasks without any supervision, they have succeeded working on mid/big size tasks and are able to understand the impact of their changes.

+ML extra: Engineers (I) should already have certain scientific preferences.
+There should be an intuition of which ML algorithms work best in each case.

 #### Engineer II

 Engineers (II) are expected to work autonomously on most tasks, create projects from scratch and be involved actively in design of new features.

+ML extra: Engineers (II) should obtain an in-depth understanding of the read papers and efficiently implement ML algorithms from them.
+They are also expected to suggest improvements to the internal processes.

 #### Engineer III